Barun Sobti & Sharad Malhotra Approached For Kasautii Zindagi Kay Reboot!

 Erica Starts Shooting

-Recently, Erica was spotted shooting for the promo of the show and the pictures had gone viral on social media.
+Recently, Erica was spotted shooting for the promo of the show and the pictures had gone viral on the social media.
 In one of the pictures, Erica was seen wearing black dress with red (long) dupatta, which reminded of the old poster of KZK that featured Shweta Tiwari!

 Shaheer Sheikh Is Not Considered For Anurag’s Role!